FAIR-INNOVATION/FAIRINO-OLSPS-doc-en/source/manual/analysis.rst

 .. centered:: Figure 3-84   “Version Verification” dialog

-If any libraries are shown with a red cross mark, it is necessary to check whether the AIRLab environment version matches.
-For example, if the middleware library version is incorrect, the dialog will appear as shown below.
+If the library shows a red cross status in the version verification pop-up window, it indicates that the version of the library or function package does not match, as shown in the figure below.
+You can report this issue to the after-sales staff and obtain the latest upgrade package.

 .. figure:: analysis/4/version_verification_error.png
     :align: center